jmettraux/aachen/src/cc03__skills.md

 ### Shoot

-Fight with ranged weapons.
+Fight with a ranged weapon.
 Maintain such weapons and their ammunition.

 ### Punch

 Fight unarmed.
 Punch, kick, grapple, or brawl.

+## special skills

+### Cast

+To cast spells.
+To analyze magical effects, to know about magic and its practicioners.

+Classes that cannot cast spells and have levels in this skill are simply scholars of magic.

 ## skills

 ### Administer

-To manage land and laborers, or a workshop, its journeymen and apprentices.
+To manage land and laborers, or a workshop, its journeyfolk and apprentices.

 ### Connect

-To find friends in far places, to know who is master in a place, and to know who to seek when a certain thing is desired.
+To connect with people, to ascertain the dynamics of groups and communities.

 ### Convince